akshatp15/react-projects/pokedex/README.md

 Pokedex was made using ReactJs and styled with CSS.

-To delve into the wonderful world of Pokemon checkout this project.
+To delve into the wonderful world of Pokemon checkout this Pokedex project!